 Each stage of application review is conducted confidentially, and all council and committee members are required to sign nondisclosure statements regarding the contents of the applications.
 All council and committee members will be non-Texas residents and operate under strict conflict of interest prohibitions.
-Under no circumstances should institutional personnel and/or individual applicants initiate contact with any member involved in the peer review process (with the exception of members of the CPRIT Scientific Review Office) regarding the status or substance of the application.
+Under no circumstances should institutional personnel and/or individual applicants initiate contact with any member involved in the peer review process (with the exception of members of the CPRIT Scientific Review Office), the CPRIT executive director, or any member of the CPRIT Oversight Committee regarding the status or substance of the application.
 Violations of this prohibition will result in the administrative withdrawal of the application.
 Any communication regarding the application should be directed to the CPRIT Research HelpDesk and/or CPRIT's Scientific Review Office.